 Welcome to my blog!

 My name is Norman and I am 38 years old.
 I have been traveling all my life, visited more than 70 countries (a lot of them more than once) and stayed in more than 100 super luxury hotels.
 I started this blog in 2014 and now reach 200.000+ readers a month.
 I also review opera productions and am a published author.
 In what feels like another life, I tried to study chemistry and ended up with comparative linguistics.
 Somewhere in between those two, I squeezed in Japan science, god alone knows what for.

 Whenever I am on the road my focus lies on luxury travel and cultural highlights.
 So find me at the 6-star hotel, the opera or a museum.
-Cooking is another big hobby of mine, so I try to eat away as many Michelin stars as possible – but I don’t shy away from good street food either or local cuisine.
+Cooking is another big hobby of mine, so I’m a frequent guest at Michelin-stared restaurants – but I don’t shy away from good street food either or local cuisine.
 Finding the perfect mix is what makes any experience great.

 While I grew up high in the German Alps, I did not lead a secluded life.
 In fact, I was not even born on my first trip to Russia back at the beginning of the 80ies.
 For the past 3 decades, I’ve been traveling around the world – first with my parents (true travel fanatics) and very soon on my own.
 I wouldn’t call myself a slow traveler, but I frequently take the road less traveled.